DarkFighterLuke/screenToRemoteCapture/README.md

 - Windows (only client)

 # Requirements
+Go 1.16 needed.<br>
-No dependencies are needed on any platforms if you are running the client.<br>
+No other requirements are needed on any platforms if you are running the client.<br>
 `xclip` is needed on Linux for running the server.

 # Usage